pilcrowonpaper/pilcrow/src/posts/nextjs-why.md

 ## Just, why?

 All these little issues add up and just make supporting Next.js as a library author frustrating at best, and near-impossible at worst.
-The slow boot-up and compilation time, as well as buggy dev servers, just makes using Next.js in general not enjoyable.
+The slow boot-up and compilation time, as well as buggy dev servers, just make using Next.js in general not enjoyable.
+Caching is a whole another issue I didn't touch too.

 I don't want to assume anything malicious on Next.js' or Vercel's end, but they just seem to out-right ignore issues on setting cookies inside `page.tsx`.
 Their dev-rel is pretty good at responding on Github and Twitter, but they haven't responded to any tweets or Github issues on the matter.
 Their dev-rel and even the CEO reached out to me to ask if they were anything that could be improved, and I mentioned the cookie issue and no response.
 I even tweeted out to them multiple times.
 Like I don't expect any changes, especially immediately, but some kind of acknowledgement would be nice.

 Like, I get it.
 I shouldn't expect anything from open-source projects.
 I'm a library author myself.
 But come on.
 It's a massive framework backed by a massive company.
 Is it bad to have some expectations?

-I think the root cause is React, and server components specifically.
+I think the root cause is 2 folds.
+First, a rushed release.
+Documentation is still spotty and everything seems to be incomplete to a varying degree.
+And second, React, and server components specifically.
 React still tries to be a library when it's definitely a framework at this point.
 The goo of Next.js APIs and React APIs with overlapping responsibilities in the server isn't working.
 React needs to embrace a single framework, whether it be their own or Next.js, and fully commit to it.